 - Increasing Difficulty in Your Ruck Training Plan: How often, How far, How heavy

 - Rucking Tips for Getting Started Correctly and Safely

 The quick version: All you need to start rucking are a supportive backpack, some weight, water, and the motivation to get moving.
-To ruck right, stand tall maintaining a neutral and supported core starting with between 15-25lbs (or 10% of your bodyweight) rucking no more than twice weekly.
+To ruck right, stand tall maintaining a neutral and supported core starting with between 15-25lbs (or 10% of your body weight for lighter and less conditioned individuals) and rucking no more than twice weekly.

-However, there’s a lot more you can do to maximizes the benefits you get from rucking
+The basics of rucking are that simple, however, there’s a lot more you can do to maximize the benefits you get from rucking

-Read on for details on the gear you need and how to pick it, proper rucking technique and progression, and how to stack your rucking with calisthenics, HIIT workouts, and backpack workouts to achieve maximum fitness without a gym.
+Read on for details on the gear you need and how to pick it, proper rucking technique and progression, and how to stack your rucking with calisthenics, HIIT workouts, and backpack workouts to achieve maximum fitness, mobility, and longevity without a gym.

 WHAT IS RUCKING?